Sri-Indu/Trendora/README.md

 > - All components you implement should go in the `src/components` directory.
 > - Don't change the component folder names as those are the files being imported into the tests.
 > - **Do not remove the pre-filled code**
->
-**>Most Challenging Problem Solved – Trendora (E-commerce Platform)**
+> **Most Challenging Problem Solved – Cart & Inventory Synchronization**

-> - One of the most challenging problems I solved while building Trendora, a MERN-based e-commerce application, was implementing a reliable cart and inventory synchronization system.
-The main issue was ensuring that product quantities updated correctly in real time as users added or removed items from their carts.
-I resolved this by designing optimized REST APIs and leveraging MongoDB atomic operations to prevent inconsistent inventory updates during concurrent user actions.
-Another major challenge was implementing a fast and efficient product filtering and search feature that allowed multi-category filtering, price-based sorting, and keyword search without compromising performance.
-To support this, I optimized database queries and improved frontend state management so cart updates and product listings rendered smoothly across the application.
-This problem strengthened my understanding of backend optimization, database design, and building scalable e-commerce workflows.
+One of the most challenging problems I solved while developing Trendora, a MERN-based e-commerce platform, was implementing a reliable and real-time cart and inventory synchronization mechanism.
+The difficulty came from ensuring that product quantities remained accurate when multiple users added or removed items simultaneously.
+To solve this, I used MongoDB atomic operations ($inc, $set, $pull) to prevent race conditions and built optimized REST APIs that validated inventory levels before finalizing updates.
+I also refactored the backend logic to ensure consistency during concurrent requests, ensuring that the cart always reflected the most up-to-date product quantities.

+Another challenge was building a high-performance filtering and search system.
+I optimized database queries using indexed fields and designed a multi-criteria filtering pipeline that allowed category filters, price sorting, and keyword search to work smoothly together.
+On the frontend, I improved state management with efficient update triggers so that cart actions and product listings updated instantly and without lag.

+These improvements enhanced the platform’s scalability and strengthened my skills in backend optimization, API design, and real-time state management across full-stack applications.